-The County worked with its Voting Accessibility Advisory Committee (VAAC), Language Accessibility Advisory Committee (LAAC), and Voter Education and Outreach Advisory Committee (VEOAC) to develop the Voter Education and Outreach Plan, which will be submitted to the Secretary of State’s office for review.
+The County worked with its Voting Accessibility Advisory Committee (VAAC) and Language Accessibility Advisory Committee (LAAC) to develop the Voter Education and Outreach Plan, which will be submitted to the Secretary of State’s office for review and approval.

 Similar to our community outreach and public awareness efforts in advance of the November 3, 2015 All-Mailed Ballot Election, the County will reach out to community organizations, agencies, schools and other groups to raise awareness of the new election model.
-This will be combined with a broad media campaign using direct mail, news media (including student newspapers), social media (such as @CountyofSanMateo on Facebook, @smcvote on Twitter and Instagram), and public access media to announce the implementation of the VCA.
-The campaign will promote the toll-free voter assistance hotline, inform voters how to obtain their ballot in an accessible format, and provide multilingual services and accessibility to persons with hearing disabilities.
+This will be combined with a broad media campaign using direct mail, news media (including student newspapers), social media (such as Facebook and Twitter), and public access media to announce the implementation of the VCA.
+The campaign will promote the toll-free voter assistance hotline, 888-SMC-VOTE (888.762.8683), inform voters how to obtain their ballot in an accessible format, and provide multilingual services and accessibility to persons with hearing disabilities.

 The Registration & Elections Division will reach out to organizations hosting community events and community organizations found in the Addenda.
 The community events and community partners list will evolve as new ones are added and/or changed.